FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Friends & Family / Pre-seed (€50K–€200K raised)

 You bought yourself 12–18 months.
-Gross burn should stay under €5,000/month.
+Gross should stay under €5,000/month.
 Spend on product and distribution, not on office space or tools you’ll use twice.
 The mistake most pre-seed founders make: they spend like they have 24 months when they have 14.

 Seed (€500K–€2M raised)

-Gross burn between €15K–€40K/month is common.
-The critical metric shifts from absolute burn to burn multiple: how much net new ARR are you generating per euro burned?
-A burn multiple above 2x (burning €2 for every €1 of net new ARR) is a warning sign.
+Gross between €15K–€40K/month is common.
+The critical metric shifts from the absolute number to burn multiple: how much net new ARR per euro burned?
+A burn rate multiple above 2x (€2 for every €1 of net new ARR) is a warning sign.
 Below 1x means you’re scaling efficiently.

 Post-seed / Series A